groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/search/pdf.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "Search for Signatures in PDF Files with Java"
+head_title: "Digital signature search in PDF by Java"
 head_description: "Leverage the GroupDocs.Signature for Java API to search for signatures within PDF files.
 Find various types of signatures in PDFs, Word, Excel, Presentations, and Images."

 ############################# Header ############################
-title: "Search Signatures in PDF Using GroupDocs.Signature"
+title: "Search digital signatures in PDF"
 description: "Retrieve a complete list of e-signatures embedded in PDF, Word, Excel, Presentations, or Image files using GroupDocs.Signature for Java."
 subtitle: "GroupDocs.Signature for Java"